The Vikings Return

 The Gesta Hammaburgensis Ecclesiae Pontificum (Deeds of Bishops of the Hamburg Church) was written between 1072 and 1076, though Adam continued to revise it until his death c.1081.

-‘The Date of Æthelred’s Treaty with the Vikings: Olaf Tryggvason and the Battle of Maldon’, in The Modern Language Review Vol. 32 No. 1 (1937).
+‘The Date of Æthelred's Treaty with the Vikings: Olaf Tryggvason and the Battle of Maldon’, in The Modern Language Review Vol.32 No.1 (1937).

 ‘An Abbot, an Archbishop, and the Viking Raids of 1006–7 and 1009–12’, in Anglo-Saxon England Vol. 36 (2007).

-In the Gesta Normannorum Ducum (Deeds of the Dukes of the Normans), completed c.1070–1, William of Jumièges adapted an earlier work, by Dudo of St Quentin, for the reigns of Rollo (the first duke), William Longsword and Richard the Fearless: “The rest is my own, derived partly from the true relation of many men, given credence equally by their years and their experience of affairs, and partly by the certain witness of my own eyes.”
+In the Gesta Normannorum Ducum (Deeds of the Dukes of the Normans), evidently completed in early-1070, William of Jumièges adapted an earlier work, by Dudo of St Quentin, for the reigns of Rollo (the first duke), William Longsword and Richard the Fearless: “The rest is my own, derived partly from the true relation of many men, given credence equally by their years and their experience of affairs, and partly by the certain witness of my own eyes.”
 (Dedicatory Letter, to William the Conqueror).

 On 15th July 971, Æthelwold, bishop of Winchester, had the remains of a previous bishop, Swithun (d.863), moved from a tomb outside the Old Minster into the church itself.
 The story of the translation and miracles of St Swithun (Translatio et Miracula Sancti Swithuni) was written soon afterwards (c.975), by Lantfred, a monk of Frankish origins, at the Old Minster.